gpiozero/gpiozero/docs/inputs.md

 MCP3008 ADC (Analogue-to-Digital converter).

-The MCP3008 chip provides access to up to 8 analogue inputs, such as potentiometers, and read their values in digital form.
+The MCP3008 chip provides access to up to 8 analogue inputs, such as potentiometers, and reads their values in digital form.

 ### Wiring